 Free or discounted airport lounge access

-If you’ve got downtime between flights and a credit card that offers lounge access, you’re in luck.
-You can enjoy a more comfortable space, eat a hot meal or grab a light snack, get some work done, or just unwind away from the hustle and bustle of the gates.
+If you've got downtime between flights, a credit card that offers lounge access can be your best friend.
+You can enjoy a more private, comfortable space to get some work done or just unwind, away from the hustle and bustle of the gates.
+Many lounges also offer complimentary drinks, snacks, and/or even hot meals.

-If you want the best, you can’t do better than the American Express Platinum Card.
-This card will give you and a guest unlimited access to over 1,200 lounges worldwide.
+If you want the best, you can't do better than The Platinum Card.
+This card will give you and one guest unlimited access to over 1,400 lounges worldwide.

 Priority security privileges